Any cut in income will influence your approach to health insurance for you and your loved ones.

-Most working-age Americans (and their families) are insured through their employers.
-When you lose your job, you will almost certainly lose your health insurance.
-So, let look at these possibilities to get Health insurance in the wake of loss of job
+Most working-age Americans (and their families) receive insurance through their employers.
+When you lose your job, you will lose your health insurance.

 Option 3: ACA Special Enrollment Period